 - Developing improved strategies for educating and reaching out to the Latino community about debt collection.

 The roundtable is free and open to the public.
-It will be held in The Pointe Conference Center at California State University, Long Beach, and will also be streamed live online.
-The address for The Pointe is 1250 Bellflower Boulevard, Long Beach, California, 90840.
+It will be held in the Grand Ballroom at the University Student Union at California State University, Long Beach.
+The event also will be webcast.
+The address for the University is 1250 Bellflower Boulevard, Long Beach, California, 90840.

 Additional information, including registration and the agenda, will be posted on the event page.